noiz23/programer2/OCPStudyGuide/README.md

     -A collection is a group of objects contained in a single object.
 The Java Collections Framework is a set of classes in java.util for storing collections.
 There are four main interfaces in the Java Collections Framework:

-    -   List: A list is an ordered collection of elements that allows duplicate entries.
+    --List: A list is an ordered collection of elements that allows duplicate entries.
 Elements in a list can be accessed by an int index.
-    -   Set: A set is a collection that does not allow duplicate entries.
+    --Set: A set is a collection that does not allow duplicate entries.
-    -   Queue: A queue is a collection that orders its elements in a specific order for processing.
+    --Queue: A queue is a collection that orders its elements in a specific order for processing.
     A typical queue processes its elements in a first-in, first-out order, but other orderings are possible.
-    -   Map: A map is a collection that maps keys to values, with no duplicate keys allowed.
+    --Map: A map is a collection that maps keys to values, with no duplicate keys allowed.
 The elements in a map are key/value pairs.

     - The add() method inserts a new element into the Collection and returns whether it was successful.
 The method signature is: boolean add(E element)
     - A List allows duplicates.
 In a Set does not allow duplicates, so that Java returns false from the add() method.
     - The remove() method removes a single matching value in the Collection and returns whether it was successful.
 The method signature is boolean remove(Object object).
     Remember that there are overloaded remove() methods.
 One takes the element to remove.
 The other takes the index of the element to remove.
 The latter is being called here.
 ------Using the List Interface
     - You use a list when you want an ordered collection that can contain duplicate entries.
     - A LinkedList is special because it implements both List and Queue.
 The main benefits of a LinkedList are that you can access, add, and remove from the beginning and end of the list in constant time.
 The tradeoff is that dealing with an arbitrary index takes linear time.
 This makes a LinkedList a good choice when you’ll be using it as Queue.